 Our Analysis and Test Results

-The Slackers Wave Walker is a ratchet-based 2-inch line.
-It's 50 feet long and comes in blue.
+The Slackers Wave Walker is a ratchet-based 2-inch line. the main line is 50 feet long and it has a 6.5' ratchet.
 There is also an overhead training line and carrying bag included in this kit.

 Ease of Set-up